maeugste/ship-evacuation/README.md

 -In alinging this variables we are persuaded of a reduction of the overall evacuation time.

--We suppose smaller and evenly spread rescue boats combined with a higher quantity will scale the evacuation time down.
+-We suppose that smaller and evenly spread rescue boats combined with a higher quantity will scale the evacuation time down.
 Certainly there is going to be an optimum in size which we are willing to find.

 -By controlling the rescue we assume to detect a huge decrease in evacuation time.
 Further we have the hypothesis that disorder can be minimized.